kayuksel/genmeta-vs-nevergrad/README.md

 # genmeta-vs-nevergrad
-Comparison of Generative Meta-Learning and Nevergrad
+Comparison of Generative Meta-Learning vs Nevergrad
 on the 30-dimensional Schwefel function optimization

 The best results of both methods after 100K trials: